duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 Inside Finder Go menu you can hold ⌥  key to show `Library` folder.
-Some app data can be `~/Library/Containers/com.mydomain.myaoo/Data/Library/Application%20Support/myapp/`
+Some app data can be `~/Library/Containers/com.mydomain.myaoo/Data/Library/Application%20Support/myapp/` When you open the app using ⌘ + space than it is usually from Applications folder, but it could be from Downloads.
+You can check where app is location by right clicking on app icon in Dock than Options -> Show in finder

 I added to `.bash_profile`: